primitive/primitiveone/README.md

 Now recommends setting domains to point at their nameservers.
 Or setting CNAME/ANAME DNS records

-- You can not set CNAME records on the root
+- You can not set CNAME records on the root i.e. example.com
 - Not all domain registrars support ANAME
 - Current deployment is using their Nameservers
 - You can set DNS records via the Now cli